meghna-cse/beaver/README.md

 Master of Science in Computer Science (UTA)

-Course: CSE 5335: Web Data Management
+Course: CSE 5335 Web Data Management

-Beaver is a semester long project created as part of  our coursework.
+Beaver is a semester-long group project created as part of our coursework.

 Check out our [wiki](https://github.com/meghna-cse/beaver/wiki) to know more about Beaver!